HITECHCRIME/HC_SG97_Sherpa/README.md

 ## Notes
-Thinking about adding like local nepal melodies in the background.
++ Thinking about adding like local nepal melodies or tibetan humming in the background.
++ lives are at stake (crowd chant purpose)
++ ask the crowd to start tibetan hum before the song starts (impact)

 sherpas (mountain workers) vs Sherpas (ethnic group) capitonym - words changing meaning based on their capitalization